 Keep your weight properly distributed when riding, as well, to avoid muscle imbalance (muscle imbalance often leads to certain muscles overcompensating for others, thus getting fatigued and prone to soreness faster).
 Try to distribute your weight between the arms and chest, and be sure to keep your chest up while riding.

 Especially when it comes to the core muscles, flexibility is key.
-Some examples of good core stretches is the “Cobra Pose” ab stretch, “chest opener”, and “Cat Cow” stretch.
+Some examples of good core stretch are the “Cobra Pose” ab stretch, “chest opener”, and “Cat-Cow” stretch.
 Here are some step-by-step guides for stretching your core effectively by Healthline (source) and Harvard Health (source).

 Other muscles that should be strengthened are the hamstring muscles (source), as hamstring tightness can also lead to lower back pain.
 A common stretch for these muscles is a “standing hamstring stretch”, wherein you stand straight and bend at the waist, reaching for your toes without overstraining yourself.
 Here are some more hamstring stretches you can incorporate into your routine (source).

 One example of a back stretch that helps with improved posture is the “reach for the sky” stretch.
 This simple stretch involves lacing one’s fingers together and stretching the arms up towards the ceiling.
 Riders should inhale deeply and use this to stretch as high as possible.
 When exhaling, open the arms and sweep them back widely until you bring them back down.
 Refer to this Healthline article (source) to learn more back stretches that will help with flexibility.

 As you can see, back pain while on your e-bike can be mitigated by considering three main factors: posture, e-Bike fit, and regular strengthening and conditioning when off the e-Bike.
 Once you have made the proper adjustments to your e-Bike and your routine, you should be able to ward off that pesky back pain in no time!